 The following suggestions have been formulated in regard to Fee Consideration.

-1. Waive the cost of Program Development ($26K) for selected entities qualifying for financial assistance.
-The document New gTLD Program Explanatory Memorandum New gTLD Budget (2) indicates an expected Net profit of $184,600 for the new gTLD program.
-This profit could fully or partially offset the loss of waiving the $26k program development costs for several applicants.
-We expect very few applicants (relative to the total number applying) to meet the criteria for assistance, so the financial burden of waiving these fees should be minimal.
+1. Waive the cost of Program Development (US$26,000) for selected entities qualifying for financial assistance.
+The document New gTLD Program Explanatory Memorandum New gTLD Budget (2) indicates an expected Net profit of US$184,600 for the new gTLD program.
+This profit could fully or partially offset the loss of waiving the US$26,000 program development costs for several applicants.
+We expect relatively few applicants (relative to the total number applying) to meet the criteria for assistance, so the financial burden of waiving these fees should be reasonable.

 2. Staggered Fees.
 Instead of paying the entire fee upon acceptance of the applications, applicants meeting the criteria established for support could pay the fees incrementally (perhaps following the refund schedule in reverse).
 Allowing an applicant to have a staggered fee payment schedule gives the applicant more time to raise money, and investors will be more likely to back an application that passes the initial evaluation.
 Staggered fees enable an applicant to compete for strings that might otherwise have gone to the first and/or only group with enough money to apply.
 If the applicant does not proceed through the entire process, they are not "costing" ICANN the full projected amount, therefore cost recovery remains intact.